 Chapter 7 Bankruptcy is sometimes known as a “straight” bankruptcy or a liquidation of assets.
-Chapter 7 Bankruptcy is usually completed with within a short amount of time as compared to Chapter 13 Bankruptcy.
-It is usually a simpler process since it for the most part, does not involve a repayment of unsecured debt under the bankruptcy proceedings.
+Chapter 7 Bankruptcy is usually completed with within a short amount of time.
+It is usually simpler since it for the most part, does not involve a repayment of unsecured debt under the bankruptcy proceedings.
 A means test is used to determine whether you will have sell off any assets.
-A bankruptcy attorney could give you a good idea whether Chapter 7 would be right for you.
+A bankruptcy attorney could offer you a good idea whether Chapter 7 would be right for you.

-Chapter 13 Bankruptcy is designed to help you keep your assets such as your home and car.
-Chapter 13 involves a debt repayment plan which is supervised by the Bankruptcy Court and usually lasts from 3 to 5 years.
-Chapter 13 also involves a meeting before the Bankruptcy Court.
+Chapter 13 Bankruptcy is designed for you keep your assets such as your home and car.
+Chapter 13 involves a repayment plan which is supervised by the Bankruptcy Trustee and usually lasts from 3 to 5 years.
+It also involves a meeting before the Bankruptcy Court.
 So while it is advisable to have an attorney for any bankruptcy filing, it is especially important to have one for a Chapter 13 bankruptcy since it is a more involved process.

-As your bankruptcy lawyer, Clarke can help you figure out which option is best for you and advocate for your legal right to debt reduction under bankruptcy law.
-Don't let debt overwhelm your life when bankruptcy could be a viable option.
+As your bankruptcy lawyer, Clarke can help you figure out which option is best for you and advocate for your legal right to relief under bankruptcy law.
+Don't let yourself be overwhelmed when bankruptcy could be a viable option.
 Contact the Walker Law Firm today!

-Questions You May Have About Debt, Filing Bankruptcy, and Bankruptcy Attorneys
+Questions You May Have For A Bankruptcy Lawyer About Debt And Filing Bankruptcy